evgenyzorin/IBM-Docker-Kubernetes-OpenShift/Week 1/Introduction to Containers, Docker and IBM Cloud Container Registry.md

 2. Use the Explorer to view the files needed for this app.
 Click the Explorer icon (it looks like a sheet of paper) on the left side of the window, and then navigate to the directory for this lab: `CC201 > labs > 1_ContainersAndDocker`.
 Click `Dockerfile` to view the Dockerfile we'll use to build an image.

-If you don't understand any of the instructions in the Dockerfile, review the module videos.
+If you don't understand any of the instructions in the Dockerfile, review the module videos.</br>
 ![Dockerfile in Explorer](./images/dockerfile-explorer.png)

 3. Run the following command to build the image: